Open-EO/openeo-web-editor/README.md

 ```
 docker run -p 8080:80 mundialis/openeo-web-editor:latest
 ```
-After sucessfull startup, the webeditor can be reached locally at http://127.0.0.1:8080/
+After successful startup, the webeditor can be reached locally at http://127.0.0.1:8080/

-To test a certain commit, simply pull the according tag (available from 2021-09-02), e.g.
+To test a certain commit, simply pull the according tag (available from 2021-09-02), e.g.,
 ```
 docker pull mundialis/openeo-web-editor:sha-4636d41
 ```
-The Dockerimage is maintained by mundialis.
+The Docker Image is maintained by mundialis.